 Resources enable a data-oriented approach to expose the service interface.
 They are motivated by HTTP but generic enough to work with newer formats like GraphQL.

-In Ballerina, you can define a resource method in a service object.
+In Ballerina, you can define a resource method in both the

 This is an example of a resource method.
 Instead of